-- 1. "Looked after" and "previously looked after" children. - 2.
+- 1. "Looked after" and "previously looked after" children.
+Children with an Education and Health Care Plan. - 2.
 Children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted. - 3.
 Children who have a sibling currently attending Walkwood Church of England Middle School.
 In order to qualify for a place on the grounds of a sibling attending the school, the sibling must be attending the school at the time of intended admission. - 4.
 Children of staff employed for at least two years or recruited to meet a skills shortage. - 5.
+Children that are currently attending: The Vaynor first School, Crabbs Cross Academy, St. George's Church of England First School, St. Luke's Church of England First School, St. Stephen's Church of England First School, Tardebigge Church of England First School and Feckenham Church of England First School. - 6.
 Other children.